nahidulhasan/laravel-macros/README.md

 # Laravel-Macros

-> A Simple package for using Macros in laravel
+> A Simple package for using Macros in Laravel

 ## Installation